DEL TACO charge on bank statement: what it is and how to verify it

 What should I do if I recognize Del Taco but the amount seems wrong?

-Compare the posted total to a realistic full order including tax and extras, then contact Del Taco support if the final amount still looks incorrect.
+Compare the posted total to a realistic full order including tax and extras, then contact Del Taco through its official contact page if the final amount still looks incorrect.

 When should I call my bank about a DEL TACO charge?

-Call your bank promptly if nobody with authorized access recognizes the charge or if the location and timing do not match your activity.
+Call your bank promptly if nobody with authorized access recognizes the charge or if the time and location do not match your activity.

 Your Legal Rights